shaundai/tsforjs-email-course-example/README.md

 #### Step 4:
 Change the *redirectUriPath* variable in Login.js from 'https://shaundai-salesloft.surge.sh' to 'http://localhost:3000' (or whichever local path you are using).  *redirectUriPath* should be a string.
+Also change the the *redirectUri* variable in Redirecting.js to the same path (as a string).

 #### Step 5:
 Add the path that you use in Step 4 to your list of whitelisted Callback URLs in your [SalesLoft App Page](https://accounts.salesloft.com/oauth/applications).